 As well as getting yourself camera-ready, keeping the possibility of being called to a face-to-face interview or assessment centre in mind will mean you’re not caught out.

 The UK government has implemented some extraordinary measures in an exceptionally short period of time to counter the spread of the coronavirus.
-The nation is once again in lockdown; needless to say that this (and all the previous measures, local and otherwise) has made it difficult for companies to plan, and disrupted workflows, events and normal hiring practices.
+Needless to say that social distancing measures, regional differences and national lockdowns has made it difficult for companies to plan, and disrupted workflows, events and normal hiring practices.

 Following up on applications: patience is a virtue